osamaalmughanni/Kumiko/Kumiko/docs.md

 }
 ```

-Once you have made the necessary changes, save the `config.json` file.
-Now, when you synchronize your content using Kumiko, it will automatically push the changes to the specified Git repository if the `gitUrl` value is provided.
+Now, Kumiko will automatically push content changes to the specified Git repository during synchronization if the `gitUrl` is provided.

 ### 5.3 Git authentication